Euro-Toques Food Awards 2019

 The first five were Water, Land, Farm, Dairy and Artisan Produce, followed by another six awards under the category Craft, which this year recognised a selection of smaller growers.

-The winners were all nominated by Euro-Torques members and then picked by the Euro-Torques Food Council to showcase producers who are doing something very right.
+The winners were all nominated by Euro-Toques members and then picked by the Euro-Toques Food Council to showcase producers who are doing something very right.

 Water: The Island Nation Award, to represent product from our seas, lakes and rivers.

 Before seaweed ever got the name of superfood, generations of the Lee family had been hand harvesting it from the Connemara coastline.
 In 2012, seeing the growing demand for seaweed, Noel Lee set up the Connemara Organic Seaweed Company in Ros a Mhile, Co Galway.
 Their locally sourced, hand harvested, sustainable seaweed products – including kelp, dillisk, carrageen moss and a seaweed seasoning – are now available through Ireland, in eco friendly paper bags and reusable tubs. making this natural Irish ingredient accessible to everyone.

 Land: Our heritage.
 The forests, nature, the wild and above all, our soil.

 Based on two and a half acres of land just outside Drimoleague in West Cork, florist Mags Riordan started growing organic edible flowers as a commercial crop in 2015.
 Bumblebee Flower Farm was Ireland’s first dedicated edible flower farm and now produces a year-round range for the finest restaurants, country houses and hotels.
 Bumblebee Flower Farm protects and promotes biodiversity through regenerative practices while cultivating bee-friendly, nectar-rich blooms that are far more than just pretty on the plate.